emmajanedrews/base-template/_posts/2017-11-28-7-signs-its-time-to-move.md

 Over the years, we’ve become experts at identifying the trends that cause people to move.
 Here are the seven most common life changes that let you know you’re a candidate for an address change as well:

-**1. The 7-year itch**.
+**1. The seven-year itch**.
 The average consumer moves homes every seven years.

 **2. You are living below your means**.
 Quite often when we get a promotion or raise, we want our environment to reflect that.
 Renovations often aren’t worth the money, so buying a bigger or better house is a great option.